AI is changing every industry by doing intelligent tasks better than humans and making predictions about future outcomes.

 There's plenty of commentary on how brands could use AI marketing.
 But there are fewer publicized real world use cases that your marketing team can model and learn from.

-To address this need, we have collected examples of how real brands are using artificial intelligence marketing right now.
-These examples are taken from our exclusive Spotlight series with AI marketing solutions providers.
+You'll also discover examples of how real brands are using AI in their marketing right now.
+(These examples are taken from our exclusive Spotlight series with AI marketing solutions providers.)

 To make this as actionable as possible, we've only included use cases where specific brands were mentioned, so digital marketing pros can connect the dots and model actual companies using an AI solution.